 In Clarke’s view, satire needed to have a social purpose.
 It should go beyond a prime minister slipping on a banana skin, and shouldn’t simply blow raspberries at those in power.
 “I think satire is helpless if it doesn’t have a positive aspect,” he told Bramwell and Matthews.
 The book’s title was Clarke’s but readers didn’t know that, which illustrates not only his subversive wit but his generosity and tendency to small-note himself.
 (That’s a grateful homage to Mr Clarke, by the way, who taught me the bite of inverting a common phrase.)

 Clarke thought that a satirist should think about solutions as well as problems.
-He never kicked somebody because they were down, but he also thought there is little point kicking somebody simply because they were up.
+He never kicked somebody because they were down, but he also thought there was little point kicking somebody simply because they were up.
 “I do think there are issues and paradoxes and I think it is hard to express an idea without conceiving its opposite.”

 One-time collaborator and long-time Clarke friend Andrew Knight once told me, “I think the yardstick of any satirist is how much they are disliked [by their targets] but he is the most generous and encouraging person in an industry that is cancer-ridden with people who want to jump on you.”
 The wonderful humanity attested to by Knight and many others this week does not mean Clarke viewed the world’s woes with bland equanimity.
 Andrew Denton, himself a well-known satirist, has said, “At the heart of all great Australian comedy is a red hot kernel of anger.”
 He could have been speaking about Clarke who, to meet – and I met him and wrote about his work on several occasions – could seem like a roiling well of outrage.

-But for The Games’s Gina Riley, playing a version of herself was an exception – she is best known for playing Kim in the satirical comedy Kath & Kim – for Clarke playing himself was part of a continuation.
-You might deduce from this that Clarke is not a good actor, but he has said that in his childhood, when his mother used to take him along to an amateur theatre company she belonged to, he developed a suspicion of actors being actorly; he much preferred his mother when she was being herself.
+But while for The Games’s Gina Riley playing a version of herself was an exception – she is best known for playing Kim in the satirical comedy Kath & Kim – for Clarke playing himself was part of a continuation.
+You might deduce from this that Clarke was not a good actor, but he has said that in his childhood, when his mother used to take him along to an amateur theatre company she belonged to, he developed a suspicion of actors being actorly; he much preferred his mother when she was being herself.
 He was actually a very good performer but he insisted, consciously or otherwise, on doing it on his own terms.

 Upending the question-and-answer interview